sftcd/witidtm/README.md

 The locations may still change - check before the first day!

-We have labs in ORI LG36 on Thursday 25th September and Thursday 2nd October instead of lectures.
+We have labs in LOCATION-TBD on Thursday 24th September and Thursday 1st October instead of lectures.
 [Here's](lectures/2022-2023/map-2-lg36.png) a map of TCD showing where to find LG36, and [here's](lectures/2022-2023/oriLG.png) a diagram showing where the door is (it's non-obvious:-).

 If at any time you'd like to chat with someone (me:-) about the module, just send an email and we can arrange to meet in person or online.

 ## Materials

-Lecture content will accumulate [here](./lectures/2025-2026/) as we go.
+Lecture content will accumulate [here](./lectures/2026-2027/) as we go.
 Be aware that the content will change, even sometimes at the last minute!

 You can look at the materials from previous years [below](#oldlectureslides) or